alekLukanen/pyDist/README.md

 Notice that this script is connecting to the head node not the child node.
 If all is working well you should start to see output in all three terminal windows.

+One quick note: you can connect both of these nodes to each other, but at this point that functionality would lead to issues when tasks are sent to either node.
+The tasks would bounch back and forth between the two nodes causing a slowdown in the network.
+This is because tasks can move anywhere in the network an infinite number of times.
+A hop count is needed to fix this ( similar to a ip packet's hop count limit).
+For now restrict your network structures to something resembling a tree.

 ## Running Tests